kingst/OpenAPSKit/port_notes.md

     would generate dynamically, but this is a potential source of inconsistencies.

+- ** Javascript type switching.** There is at least one property (Profile.target_bg) where the Javascript implementation uses boolean `false` as a proxy for Optional none, where the property is a Number.
+I have a property annotation to deal with it, but it's something we'll want to get rid of after the port.
+The Swift implementation does _not_ use this behavior, we try to constrain it to the serialization routines to maintain JSON compatibility.

 - **var now = new Date();** There are several places where the Javascript implementation gets the current time using `new Date()`.
 This style of time management can lead to issues if we're